-Short-term investments include highly liquid interest-bearing investments with maturities greater than three months but within twelve months.
+Short-term investments include highly liquid interest-bearing investments with maturities between three and twelve months.

 e.
 Property and equipment

 Property and equipment is stated at cost less accumulated depreciation and any impairment in value.
 Such cost includes cost of replacing parts that are eligible for capitalization when the cost of replacing the parts is incurred.
 Similarly, when each major inspection is performed, its cost is recognized in the carrying amount of the property and equipment as a replacement only if it is eligible for capitalization.
 All other repairs and maintenance are expensed as incurred.
 Property and equipment costs are tangible.